DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus - edited.md

 #### 1.2.1 Abstract

-Almost every human in the First World owns a smartphone.
-These modern day devices often contain technology more powerful and sophisticated than the rockets that delivered man to the moon.
+<span class="highlight"> Almost every human in the First World owns a smartphone.
+These modern day devices often contain technology more powerful and sophisticated than the rockets that delivered man to the moon. </span>

 Considering this, the potential power behind the average smartphone is huge, even for the purpose of breaking security measures.
 Computer keyboards are not a new invention and have been rooted to the development of computers since their creation; however they are fundamentally at the hand of every and all sensitive data entry.
 Sensitive data could reflect bank details, passwords, personal or confidential information and more.

-The dissertation that this corpus supports aims to challenge whether a modern day smartphone can acoustically eavesdrop on a keyboard through side-channels in the sound produced by pressing the keys on the board.
+The dissertation that this corpus supports aims to challenge whether a modern day smartphone can acoustically eavesdrop on a keyboard through side-channels in the <span class="highlight">sound</span> produced by pressing the keys on the board.

 #### 1.2.2 Aim

-This corpus aims to provide and support the dissertation associated with it such that any reference of relation to the material, results or development of the dissertations logic, applicants or findings can be backed up and catalogued.
-This corpus will briefly cover certain aspects of the project and the details can be found in the body of the dissertation.
+This corpus aims to provide and support the dissertation associated with it such that any <span class="highlight">reference of relation to the material, results or development of the dissertations logic, applicants or findings can be backed up and catalogued.</span> This corpus will <span class="highlight">briefly</span> cover certain aspects of the project and the details can be found in the <span class="highlight">body</span> of the dissertation.
 Instead this corpus aims to provide a uniformed catalogue of data used as referencing points in the dissertation thesis itself. <span class="highlight"> last 2 sentences seem to be repeating each other? </span>

 ### 1.3 Special Thanks

 This project could not have been completed without the following people and groups who have provided wonderful guidance and support throughout the project.

+<span class="highlight">I have captialised their titles </span>

-* Budi Arief - Supervisor, Computer Security Lecturer.
+* Budi Arief - Supervisor, <span class="highlight">Computer Security Lecturer.</span>
   * Met with me regularly to conduct guidance meetings and help keep me on track of the topic at hand, always firm and willing to provide assistance when needed.
   * Founded the project concept and passed it onto me.
 * Samuel Williams - PhD candidate, Programming Language Implementation specialist.
   * Provided fantastic knowledge on artificial intelligence and had a deep appreciation for the research topic covered in this material.
 * Alice Mo - Data Mining Analyst and MSc Candidate at University College London
-  * Fundamentally showed and helped deal with resolving data to identify useful traits and patterns.
+  * <span class="highlight">Fundamentally showed and helped deal with resolving data to identify useful traits and patterns. </span>
 * Michael Berry - PhD, Software Engineer, Electronics Tinkerer and Radio Licence Holder.
   * Provided assistance on digital signal processing, explaining Fourier transforms and utilising feature extraction.
 * The Shed - Group of knowledgeable technicians with a wealth background experience in varying fields.